2019 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry

 Applications close at 5.00pm AEDT Friday 12 October 2018

 Applicants should read this overview prior to completing the 2019 application form.
 More detailed information is available in the grant opportunity guidelines.
 Contact the Science Awards team if you have questions – Science Awards or phone 02 6272 2260.

 About the awards

-The 2018 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry (the Awards) is a competitive grants programme that aims to support young people to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, which will contribute to the ongoing success and sustainability of Australia's agricultural, fisheries and forestry industries.
+The 2019 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry (the Awards) is a competitive grants program that aims to support young people to undertake a project on an innovative or emerging scientific issue, including biophysical and social sciences, which will contribute to the ongoing success and sustainability of Australia's agricultural, fisheries and forestry industries.